 Dr. Donald Keamy is a fellowship-trained pediatric otolaryngologist—head and neck surgeon who specializes in sleep disorders, sleep medicine, pediatric hearing loss, and sino-nasal disorders.
 Dr. Keamy earned his Master’s in Public Health and his medical degree from Tufts University in 1998, where he graduated with honors and was elected to the Alpha Omega Alpha medical honor society.
 He then moved to Pittsburgh to complete his general surgery internship at the University of Pittsburgh in 1999.
 Here, he completed his residency training in otolaryngology in 2003 and a fellowship in pediatric otolaryngology in 2005.
-Now, Dr. Keamy serves as the Director of Pediatric Otolaryngology Education at Mass.
-Eye and Ear and is an Assistant Professor of Otolaryngology at Harvard Medical School.

 In addition to treating pediatric patients with problems related to the ear, nose, and throat, Dr. Keamy has made large steps in becoming a local and national expert in pediatric sleep as it pertains to otolaryngology.
 He is one of eight pediatric otolaryngologists in the United States who is board-certified in sleep medicine.
 He has been an invited speaker at regional and national meetings and has authored several peer-reviewed publications and textbook chapters in the field.